tydickinson29/Fires/README.md

 # Severe Weather

+Code is still in progress.

 Impacts: Total number of reports, number of report days, damages (adjusted to 2010), maximum hail size, maximum wind magnitude (non-tornadic), maximum tornado width, total tornado path length, total rainfall, fatalities, and injuries.

+A report day is defined to be 12Z - 12Z as overnight events are frequent and should be considered together.

 # Fires

 Impacts: Combined fire service and civilian fatalities, combined fire service and civilian injuries, acres burned, damages (adjusted to 2010), number of fires, number of days with a fire.

+In our dataset times were not given for the fire reports, so number of days with a fire were strictly by date.

 # Winter Weather